 Connections!
 Hui

-The Connections!
-Hui began in 2019, as a cumulative approach by ethnic people to prevent and respond to sexual violence in our communities.
+It began in 2019 as a cumulative approach by ethnic people to prevent and respond to sexual violence in our communities.
 It has continued as a means by which we can all stay in touch with the progress and challenges in this space.

 Connections!
 Hui September 2022 – Preventing Sexual Violence with Ethnic Communities